Los Angeles police fatally shoot man at busy train station

-Los Angeles police say they fatally shot a man armed with a knife at a downtown train station during morning rush hour.
+A man armed with a knife was shot and killed by police at a downtown train station during the morning rush hour Thursday, Los Angeles police said.

-Officer Drake Madison says police responded to one of the station's train platforms just before 7 a.m.
-Thursday after getting a call from officers with the Metropolitan Transportation Authority about a man with a knife.
+Officers responded to one of the station's platforms just before 7 a.m. after getting a call from officers with the Metropolitan Transportation Authority about a man with a knife, LAPD Officer Drake Madison said.

-He says the LAPD officers unsuccessfully tried to deescalate the situation and used a less-than-lethal option, though he didn't know whether that was a rubber bullet, a stun gun or another device.
+He said the LAPD officers used a less-than-lethal option before the shooting, though he didn't know whether that was a rubber bullet, a stun gun or another device.

-Police shot the man, who was pronounced dead at the scene.
-Drake didn't immediately have more details on what threat the man was posing when he was shot.
+"They attempted to deescalate, it didn't work and unfortunately an officer-involved shooting occurred," Madison said.

 Sign Up and Save